Public and Subsidized Housing: When I Do Not Pay the Rent

-- I cannot pay my rent on time.
-What should I do?
+- What if I cannot pay my rent on time?

-- What can my landlord do if I do not pay my rent when it is due?
+- What can my landlord do if I do not pay my rent?

-- Does my landlord have to give me notice before starting an eviction lawsuit?
+- Will my landlord give me notice before starting an eviction lawsuit?

-- What happens if I do not pay my rent within three days after being served a pay or vacate notice?
+- What if I do not pay my rent within three days after getting a pay or vacate notice?

 - What defenses can I raise in court?

-- What other options do I have when I have been served with a Summons and Complaint for unlawful detainer?
+- I have been served with a Summons and Complaint for unlawful detainer.
+Now what?